syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/RevealingHeight-Customization.md

 ## Backdrop Page revealing option

-The backdrop page enables revealing strategy using the [`BackLayerRevealOption`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~BackLayerRevealOption.html) when tapping the hamburger icon at the top-right corner.
+The backdrop page allows the user to indicate how the back layer gets revealed using the [`BackLayerRevealOption`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~BackLayerRevealOption.html) property.

 ### Reveal based on back layer content

 Revealing height depends on the content of back layer when setting the [`BackLayerRevealOption`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~BackLayerRevealOption.html) property as `Auto`.

+If the content of back layer exceeds the height of the screen,It reveals the back layer based on value of [`RevealedHeight`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~BackLayerRevealOption.html) property.

 {% tabs %}